 - When charging a Samsung Galaxy, Google Pixel, or another supported Android model, you may have to tap the charging notification to enter the Android device's USB settings and ensure the "Charge connected device" switch is off.
-Otherwise, your Android device will attempt to charge your iPad and likely fail at doing so.
+Otherwise, your Android device will attempt to charge your iPad and likely fail.

 If you have a Google Pixel 7, 7 Pro, 6 Pro, 6, or 5, you can charge other devices wirelessly through the Battery Share feature.
 Some Samsung Galaxy devices can charge other devices using the PowerShare feature.
 Huawei and other Android device manufacturers have similar features.
 With these options, you can charge your Android device via a cable while also charging another device wirelessly.